 If the media saving has grouped two separations into one TIFF (for example, a cyan and a magenta plate together), then it will not be possible to view it as a single color page.
-However, if the plates were kept separately, the job will be recombined exactly as the original one was.
+However, if the plates were kept separately (which is the case of platesetters, for example), the job will be recombined into a color job.